-Executive Director of Northeast Camps and Youth
+Executive Director: URJ Northeast Camps and Youth

-Assistant Director, Camper Care and Enrollment
+Assistant Director: Camper Care and Recruitment

 Alyson (she/her) joined the full-time staff in 2019.
-She began working at Camp in 2001 as a general counselor, and went on to serve as a Unit Head, and Assistant Programming Director.
+She began working at Camp in 2001 as a General Counselor, and went on to serve as a Unit Head, and Assistant Programming Director.
 Her summers at camp prepared her to work with many different types of people, become more independent and explore Judaism in a different environment.
 Prior to returning to Crane Lake, Alyson worked as a youth professional in congregations in New Jersey, New York, and Florida.
 She also served as the NFTY STR Regional Board Advisor, as well as a hospital social worker in Miami, Florida.
 Alyson holds a Masters Degree in Social Work and Masters in Religious Education from Hebrew Union College.
 Alyson and her husband Rabbi Philip Bazeley met and got married at Crane Lake.
 They live in Highland Park with their sons Gavin and Matthew, and dog Toodles.

-Development Director, URJ Northeast Camps
+Development Director: URJ Northeast Camps

 Ray Kimmelblatt (she/her) joined the URJ Northeast Camps team in 2020.
 She brings to the role nearly 20 years of fundraising experience in higher education, healthcare, and community organizations.
 Ray began her career planning the 2001 URJ Biennial Convention and spent the last 10 years as a nonprofit executive director.
 Ray is a product of the Reform Movement and URJ camps, attending Eisner (’87, ’94), Kutz (’93) and Greene Family Camp (’96, ’97).
 She is a graduate of the University at Albany and earned a master’s degree in public administration from Baruch College.
 Ray is an alumna of Project OTZMA (’00), a year-long fellowship in Israel.
 In spare time, Ray enjoys gardening, cooking, hiking, and refinishing furniture.
 A native Long Islander, Ray met her husband Craig in Hebrew school in third grade.
 They live outside of Albany, NY with their sons Spencer and Jordan and their rambunctious pug, Ruby.